 The Metrics Engine loads data into the sample data tables in close to chronological order, so that the records in the table are essentially time continguous.
 Sample data tables are partitioned by time, so that all samples for a given time range are in a single partition.
 While the insert order does not guarantee the record layout on disk, the records will not be optimized for the supported queries.
 A sample block may contain samples for 50 different metrics, such that the metric of interest for a query only occurs every 50 records.
 As a result, the DBMS storage may contain only one record in each DBMS disk page, which is pathological for query performance.
 The Metrics Engine compensates for this by optimizing the partition when it believe no new records will be added (at the end of the time range the partition supports).
 This optimization takes up to a minute while it rewrites the entire partition in an order that matches the index order used for metric queries.
 Query performance for an unoptimized partition is about 80% slower than performance for an optimized partition.
 This simple background task is critical for good query performance.
-If a query arrives during partition optimization and needs data from the partition being optimized, the query will be blocked until optimization completes.
+If a query arrives during partition optimization completes.